m-lm/taproot/README.md

 - Simple Redis-style functionality
 - Command-line and client-server interfaces (still in development)
-- Durable, fast, and human-readable append-only logs for persistent storage
+- Fast and human-readable append-only logs for persistent storage
 - Compaction, serialization, and LZ4 compression for binary snapshots
 - Minimal external dependencies